oracle-livelabs/database/sharding/raft23ai/troubleshooting/troubleshooting.md

 ## Scenarios: Guide for Raft Replication Test Cases

-1. If you encounter "Not Recovered" for any of the shard.
+1. If you encounter a 'Not Recovered' status for any of the shards.

     ![<not_recovered_shard>](./images/1-not-recovered-shard.png " ")